Nejat Uygur: Final years

-On 10 September 2009, Nejat Uygur was hospitalized in İstanbul due to Watershed stroke that paralyzed him on the left body side.
+On 10 September 2009, Nejat Uygur was hospitalized in Istanbul due to watershed stroke that paralyzed him on the left body side.
 He died on 18 November 2013 at the age of 86 caused by sepsis in the hospital, where he was treated since then.
 He is survived by his wife Necla Uygur and his five sons Ahmet, Süheyl, Süha, Kemal and Behzat Uygur.

 Following a memorial ceremony at the Cemal Reşit Rey Concert Hall and the religious funeral at the Teşvikiye Mosque, he was buried at the Zincirlikuyu Cemetery.

 Recognition

 In 1998, he was honored with the title State Artist bestowed by the Ministry of Culture.